aybabtme/dskvs/README.md

 `dskvs` is not one of them.

 ## Status
-This project is not yet ready for production.
+This project is not yet ready for anybody's usage, it is still under development and has not been extensively tested.

 ## Usage
 `go get` the master branch.